-Function: DSCP and IP TOS share the same field.
+Function: If TOS/DIFF is selected, you need to select IP TOS or DSCP in this parameter.
 DSCP mode indicates the DSCP priority-queue mapping mode and IP TOS mode indicates the IP TOS priority-queue mapping mode.

-2. Configure the queue weight ratio, as shown in Figure 96.
+2. Configure the queue weight ratio, as shown in the following figure.